Signs Childhood Trauma Is Affecting Your Adult Life

 The Integration Phase: Moving From Insight to Change

-Integration often includes reconnecting with younger parts of ourselves that learned to adapt in order to survive.
-These parts may still carry fear, loneliness, or unmet emotional needs from earlier experiences.
+Integration also involves reconnecting with younger parts of ourselves that learned to adapt in order to survive.
+These parts may still carry fear, loneliness, or unmet emotional needs from earlier experiences, and creating space for them is an important part of the process.
+To support this, I often guide clients through reflective practices such as journaling, free-flow writing, and guided reflection, where the focus is not on structure, but on allowing thoughts and emotions to emerge naturally.

 We might explore questions such as: